Gatecrashing a high-society wedding at Chateau Vauquelin wasn’t Celeste’s finest hour.

 Celeste groaned at her stupidity.
 She didn’t even know yet if she could reach the lever, fire or no fire.

-She leant in, placing a hand for balance on the surrounding, and reached up with her other hand.
+She leant in, placing a hand for balance on the fireplace surround, and reached up with her other hand.

 “I think you’ll find the lever you’re looking for is a little more to the left.”